jordan-public/zircuit-prolog-preexectution/README.md

 for the EVM pairing function precompiles needed for the verifier.
 Most likely, there is already an SP1 precompile for proving a STARK verification into a SNARK proof.

+Note that the Prolog execution trace proving system does not have to execute in the same instance of SP1 as the Zircuit EVM.
+It could optionally be executed as one of the following:
+- Inside Zircuit SP1.
+- Inside SP1 on some prover infrastructure service.
+- On the client's computer.

 ## Other Considerations

 Presently the off-chain calculations are done by the front-end, usually in JavaScript or